-- 47.1.
-To qualify for the award of a Graduate Certificate (Grad Cert) a student must have: - (i) passed modules to the value of 60 credits at Credit Level 5 or above of which no more than 15 credits may be from credit level 5; - (ii) met any specific requirements for an award as outlined in the approved programme specification for that award;
+47.1.
+To qualify for the award of a Graduate Certificate (Grad Cert) a student must have:

-- 47.2.
-To qualify for the award of a Graduate Diploma (Grad Dip) a student must have: - (i) passed modules to the value of 90 credits at level 6 or above.25 - (ii) no more than 30 credits as Compensated Credit26; - (iii) met the approved programme specifications including passing all core modules; - 47.3.
-The College may award a Graduate Certificate (Grad Cert) or Graduate Diploma (Grad Dip) as follows: - (i) Each module taken at level 6 which has been assigned a result of 0-100 shall have a value, v, where v= one thirtieth of the credit point value of the module (namely, 0.5, 1.0, 2.0).
-Modules taken at Credit Level 5 as part of the programme specification for a named Graduate Certificate (Grad Cert) or Diploma DO NOT contribute to the determination of pass or distinction for any Graduate Certificate (Grad Cert) or Diploma. - (ii) For each of these modules there will be a result awarded by the Sub-board of Examiners on the College Common Scale, m. - (iii) For each programme the classification will be based on the formula $\Sigma(v^m)/\Sigma v$. - (iv) Based on the calculation outlined in paragraph 45.3(iii) the College will classify its awards as one of the following:
+- (i) passed modules to the value of 60 credits at Credit Level 5 or above of which no more than 15 credits may be from credit level 5; - (ii) met any specific requirements for an award as outlined in the approved programme specification for that award; - 47.2 To qualify for the award of a Graduate Diploma (Grad Dip) a student must have: - (i) passed modules to the value of 90 credits at level 6 or above. - (ii) no more than 30 credits as Compensated Credit; - (iii) met the approved programme specifications including passing all core modules; - 47.3 The College may award a Graduate Certificate (Grad Cert) or Graduate Diploma (Grad Dip) as follows:

-Distinction: The student has achieved a result of 70% or above.

-Pass: The student has achieved an average result of 40%

-or above but less than 60%.
+Each module at credit level 6 that have been assigned a mark of 0-100, will be given a weighted result which is calculated as follows:

+(i) Each module has a specific Module Weighting based on the credit value of the module (Credit Weighting) and the level of the module (Level Weighting).

+Module Credit

+Credits Weighting

+15 0.5

+30 1.0

+60 2.0

+(ii) Each module mark for a completed module has a specific Weighted Module Mark based on the Module Weighting and the Module Mark (0-100).

-25 Some Birkbeck Graduate Diplomas require 120/150 credits to be obtained in order for the programme requirements to be fulfilled.
+&lt;sup>25 Some Birkbeck Graduate Diplomas require 120/150 credits to be obtained in order for the programme requirements to be fulfilled.

-26 Where the award comprises 120/150 credits.
+&lt;sup>26 Where the award comprises 120/150 credits.